cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 In the same way - by storing it at the representative nodes - you can also store any other information about the sets.

-### Compress hops along a segment / Painting subarrays offline
+### Compress jumps along a segment / Painting subarrays offline

 One common application of the DSU is the following:
 There is a set of vertices, and each vertex has an outgoing edge to another vertex.